reddit-wiki-backup/reddit-wiki-backup-to-pastebin/README.md

 # reddit-wiki-backup-template

+## Purpose

-## Perform regular or one-time backups of subreddit wikis
+* Perform regular or one-time backups of subreddit wikis

 ## How to Use